-Our school is now actively working towards gaining The Wellbeing award for schools.
+Our school has been awarded The Wellbeing award for schools.
 The aim of this journey is to promote positive social and emotional wellbeing, mental health and wellness for pupils and staff in our school.
 To develop our approach to mental health and wellbeing.

 Developed in partnership with the National Children’s Bureau (NCB), the Wellbeing Award for Schools is intended to help schools prepare and equip themselves to promote emotional wellbeing and positive mental health across the whole-school community.

 There are four key principles driving the ideas and recommendations behind the award: